 A house dedicated to craftsmanship

-Intensive planning took four years - in February 2012, the building works for the new Werkraum Haus in Andelsbuch commenced.
-The architect of the house is
+After four years of intensive planning, the Werkraum Haus in Andelsbuch opened its doors in July 2013.
+The architect of the house is Peter Zumthor, from

-made from glass.
 There is no distinction between inside and outside - the landscape flows through the building.
-The craftsman community in Andelsbuch is
+The craftsman community in Andelsbuch is getting a facelift

 Since its establishment in 1999, the Bregenzerwald Werkraum, organised as an association, has been providing a platform for innovative craftsmanship in the